-A Los Angeles native, now in his second season as a member of the ensemble at Frankfurt Opera, Theo’s experience there has ranged from Tamino in Mozart’s Die Zauberflöte, and Tom Rakewell in Stravinsky’s The Rake’s Progress, to the taxing tenor role of Massimo in Gluck’s Ezio (“Theo Lebow is a find as Massimo…his voice has the sound of an heroic Italianate tenor but on a smaller scale well-suited to Baroque opera…” Stage Door)
+A Los Angeles native, now entering his third season as a member of the ensemble at Frankfurt Opera, Theo’s experience there has ranged from Tamino in Mozart’s Die Zauberflöte, and Tom Rakewell in Stravinsky’s The Rake’s Progress, to the taxing tenor role of Massimo in Gluck’s Ezio (“Theo Lebow is a find as Massimo… his voice has the sound of an heroic Italianate tenor but on a smaller scale well-suited to Baroque opera…” Stage Door)

 After singing Ozia in a recent new production of Mozart’s Betulia liberata, reviews were rapturous: “Theo Lebow sings his entrance aria, a bravura piece marked by bold coloratura, with astounding verve and confidence” (Frankfurter Rundschau) “Theo Lebow mastered the challenging tenor part of Ozia with radiant heights and great agility in the runs” (Online Music Magazine) “The young American singer Theo Lebow conquered this role, one that also requires an actor’s gift, with flying colors.
 Immediately, in his very first aria, he moves effortlessly into coloratura heights.”
 (Feuilleton Frankfurt)

-In 2017-18, Frankfurt will hear his Ruiz in Il Trovatore, Squeak in Billy Budd, An Old Prisoner in Janácek’s From the House of the Dead, as well as Carlo in the Frankfurt première of Manfred Trojahn’s Enrico, and Krell in the world première of Arnulf Herrmann’s Der Mieter (The Tenant).
+Following his appearance for Boston Mid-Summer Opera as Almaviva in Il barbiere di Siviglia, Lebow returned to Frankfurt where his 2018-2019 season includes featured roles in Ariadne auf Naxos, Satyricon, The Merry Widow, Dalibor and Die Zauberflöte.
+In 2017-18, Frankfurt opera patrons heard him as Ruiz in Il Trovatore, Squeak in Billy Budd, An Old Prisoner in Janácek’s From the House of the Dead, as well as Carlo in the Frankfurt première of Manfred Trojahn’s Enrico, and Krell in the world première of Arnulf Herrmann’s Der Mieter (The Tenant).
 Theo’s repertoire, ranging from Baroque to contemporary, already embraces some 20 roles in operas, and he has sung in six languages.

-Recent engagements have included Jupiter / Apollo in Handel’s Semele at Seattle Opera; Picasso and F. Scott Fitzgerald in the première of Ricky Ian Gordon’s opera “27″ alongside Stephanie Blythe and Elizabeth Futral for Opera Theatre of St. Louis (also on CD from Albany Records); Jaquino in Beethoven’s Fidelio at the Shippensburg Festival in Pennsylvania; Mr. Porcupine in Tobias Picker’s Fantastic Mr. Fox for both Opera San Antonio and Odyssey Opera in Boston; and Fenton in Verdi’s Falstaff at Opera Hamilton — his Canadian debut – where he was hailed for his “plangent tenor with a sweet timbre” (La Scena Musicale, Montréal).
+Engagements have included Jupiter/Apollo in Handel’s Semele at Seattle Opera; Picasso and F. Scott Fitzgerald in the première of Ricky Ian Gordon’s opera“27″ alongside Stephanie Blythe and Elizabeth Futral for Opera Theatre of St. Louis (also on CD from Albany Records); Jaquino in Beethoven’s Fidelio at the Shippensburg Festival in Pennsylvania; Mr. Porcupine in Tobias Picker’s Fantastic Mr. Fox for both Opera San Antonio and Odyssey Opera in Boston; and Fenton in Verdi’s Falstaff at Opera Hamilton – his Canadian debut – where he was hailed for his “plangent tenor with a sweet timbre” (La Scena Musicale, Montréal).

 Theo won early recognition from Santa Fe Opera when he received the Richard Tucker Foundation Award after becoming part of its young artists’ program and he was invited to participate successively in San Francisco Opera’s prestigious Merola Summer Program, and Seattle Opera’s young artist program.